the-doo/X-Enchantment/README_EN_US.md

 ## Normal Enchantment:

-- #### Auto Fishing: AutoFishing and has a 50% chance to add durability by one
+- #### Auto Fishing: AutoFishing and has a 25% chance to add durability by ten
 - #### Suck Blood: Restores(.1 * damage * level) HP when damage a target, most restores(.15 * damage * level) when sweeping and more target.
 - #### Weakness Attack: Grants(.5 * level) chance of dealing triple damage
 - #### Rebirth: Consume a level to reborn and totem effect when you die